Dielectric heating: Applications

+RF applications

 In agriculture, RF dielectric heating has been widely tested and is increasingly used to kill pests in certain food crops after harvest, such as walnuts still in the shell.
 Because RF heating can heat foods more uniformly than is the case with microwave heating, RF heating holds promise as a way to process foods quickly.

 In medicine, the RF heating of body tissues, called diathermy, is used for muscle therapy Heating to higher temperatures, called hyperthermia therapy, is used to kill cancer and tumor tissue.

 RF heating is used in the wood industry to cure glues used in plywood manufacturing, fingerjointing, and furniture construction.
 RF heating can also be used to speed up the drying of lumber, textile fibers and insulating materials.